caiyuanhao1998/PNGAN/README.md

 the Gaussian noisy images are in `./results/SIDD/Gaussian_noise/`

-And you can find the clean image counterparts in `./datasets/SIDD/groundtruth/`, feel free to use your method to generate noisy images from the clean counterparts and make a convinient comparisons with our PNGAN.
+And you can find the clean image counterparts in `./datasets/SIDD/groundtruth/`, feel free to use your method to generate noisy images from the clean counterparts and make a convenient comparisons with our PNGAN.

 If you want to compare Gaussian noisy images at other level (*e.g.,* X30, X70), run the matlab script: